 “Henry said the territory is full of outlaws.
 It’s unlikely we’ll be recognized.
 Let’s come up with assumed names.
 I’ll be Margaret Abbotsford – what about you?”

 “That’s a good one.
 Let’s see.
 What about Donovan Highgarden?

 “I like it.
 Let’s go find out where we are.”

 The outpost was surrounded by a fence built from narrow logs, and the buildings within were constructed of heavier logs painted brown and chinked with grey cement.
 The gate at the front entrance was open.
-We rode through, and came to a building that appeared to be a command post of some sort.
-A type of flag we had never seen before was flapping in the breeze on a flagpole out front.
+We rode through, and came to a building that appeared to be a command post.
+A British Union Jack was flapping in the breeze on a flagpole out front.
 Smoke rose from a stone chimney, and I smelled the enduring scent of burning coal.

-As we dismounted, the front door of the building flew open, and a soldier briskly strode out to greet us, “You must be my reinforcements, and they sent a lady I see … Well, that will be perfectly fine, I have nothing against women in the military … You’re dressed in street clothes – where are your uniforms?”
+As we dismounted, the front door of the building flew open, and a soldier strode out to greet us.
+“You must be my reinforcements, and they sent a lady I see.
+Well, that will be perfectly fine, I have nothing against women in the military.
+You’re dressed in street clothes.
+Where are your uniforms?”